gtupak/react-context-tut/README.md

-# react-context-tut
+# Learning React Context

-Learning Context in React
+This is just a basic app containing a form that changes the language of the page as you click on the country flags.